 - Private schools such as WHU or Frankfurt School require GRE/GMAT scores.

-Living costs in Germany
+Living Costs in Germany

 Germany sets a legal minimum for student living expenses.
-International students must show a minimum of €11,204 per year in a blocked account to obtain a student visa.
-This equals €934 per month.
+International students must show a minimum of €11,904 per year (€992/month) in a blocked account (Sperrkonto) to obtain a student visa – updated January 2025 from the previous €11,204 figure.

 Rent is the largest expense.
 Most Indian students stay in dorms and shared apartments, which are the cheapest options.
-Health insurance costs about €110–€130 per month and is mandatory.
+Health insurance costs about €120-180 per month and is mandatory for students under 30.

-Monthly Expense Breakdown (City-Wise)
+Monthly Expense Breakdown (City-Wise):

-| Expense | Munich (Expensive) | Frankfurt (Moderate/High) | Berlin/Leipzig (Affordable) |
+| Expense | Munich (Expensive) | Frankfurt (Moderate) | Berlin/Leipzig (Affordable) |

-| Health Insurance | €125 | €125 | €125 |
+| Health Insurance | ~€125 | ~€125 | ~€125 |

-| Food & Groceries | €250 | €200 | €200 |
+| Food and Groceries | €250 | €200 | €200 |

-| Transport | Included in Semester Fee | Included in Semester Fee | Included in Semester Fee |
+| Transport | Included in semester fee | Included in semester fee | Included in semester fee |

 | Internet/Phone | €30 | €30 | €30 |